-Alternative Breaks (AB) is a program within the Center for Community Engagement that sends small groups of UT students to outside communities around the United States to help individuals grow as leaders and learn about social justice issues through immersive service experience.
-Alternative Breaks is great for students who are passionate about social justice looking to spend their holiday break on a productive and interactive service-learning experience.
+Alternative Breaks is a program within the Center for Community Engagement that sends small groups of UT students to outside communities to grow as leaders and learn through immersive service experiences.
+Alternative Breaks is great for passionate students who are looking to spend their academic breaks on a productive and interactive service-learning opportunities.

 AB 5 core Values